calebmer/calebmer.github.io/_posts/2019-02-06-pull-based-reactivity-primitive.md

   forced before your reactor callback is executed.
 - [Skip](https://github.com/skiplang/skip) is an experimental programming
-  language which is entirely reactive except for its external data sources which use this pull based reactivity model.
+  language which is entirely reactive except for its external data sources which use this pull-based reactivity model.
 When a Skip data source invalidates, then Skip will invalidate all reactive cache entries that depend on that data source.